benhj/knoxcrypt/README.md

 - uses the XTEA cipher for encryption
 - employs a very simple and custom developed filesystem
 - can create and utilize a 'hidden' sub-volume
-- might not be secure
+- might not be secure*
-- probably buggy
+- probably buggy*
-- in need of testers
+- in need of testers*

+*That's where I need you to contribute!
+Please see below!

 ##### Slightly more wordy spiel..